jasonkneen/UTiL/xp.ui/README.md

 For iOS, the module creates an actual `Ti.UI.iOS.NavigationWindow` and returns it and the flow continues like it would normally.
 This is possible because we're fortunate that Alloy does still recognize the tag as being a NavigationWindow and thus passes the wrapped window via its creation-arguments instead of calling `add()` which is the default for module-provided views that wrap others.

 For other platforms, it creates and returns an intermediate object that exposes `Ti.UI.iOS.NavigationWindow`-like `openWindow` and `closeWindow` methods.
 Two more `open` and `close` methods will act on the root window wrapped by the `NavigationWindow` tags, giving exact the same behavior as on iOS.

-Unless you pass `swipeBack: false` as an option, it will add a swipe-eventlistener to close the window when the user swipes to the right, like it does on iOS7.
-For Android, it add `slide_in_left` and `slide_out_right` enter/exit animations unless you pass `animated: false` as an option.